On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Tables of Values of CCnk and CDmnk

-As mentioned in Section 1.1, Cojocaru computed that the individual density $C^{\Div(m)}_E$ is roughly bounded below by $1/m$.
-We are going to prove that the average density $C^{\Div(m)}$ is bounded below by $1/m$, a result that is consistent to the individual case. \begin{Lemma} Consider a positive integer $m$.
+As mentioned in \sectionref{s1.1}, Cojocaru computed that the individual density $C^{\Div(m)}_E$ is approximately $1/m$.
+We now prove that the average density $C^{\Div(m)}$ is bounded below by $1/m$, consistent to the individual case. \begin{Lemma} Consider a positive integer $m$.
 Let $1 \leq r \leq m$ with $r$ coprime to $m$.
 Then, we have

 \end{Lemma} \begin{proof} Since $\omega_r$ is a multiplicative function, it suffices to prove for the case of $m = q^j$.
 (The definition of $\omega_r$ can be found from \eqref{omegardefine}.)
 Say $r \not \equiv 1 \pmod {q^{\lceil j/2\rceil}}$.
 Then, we have